01-edu/public/subjects/atm-management-system/README.md

 The `data` folder presented above will contain information about the users and their accounts:

-- `users.txt` will be the a file that stores all information about each user
+- `users.txt` will be the file that stores all information about each user
-- `records.txt` will be the a file that stores all information relevant to the accounts for each user
+- `records.txt` will be the file that stores all information relevant to the accounts for each user

-The format for the content saved in the file will be displayed like this :
+The format of the content saved in the file will be displayed like this :

 `users.txt` (id, name, password):